nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 2.05.P3) Contribution to social development

-- 2.05.P4) Advancement of science and modern technology, with a desire to overcome

-- 2.05.P5) cietal challenges

-- 2.05.P6) Y outh capable of providing leadership in political, social, and economic

-- 2.05.P7) ocesses

-- 2.05.P8) A vibrant cultural life and independent thinking

-- 2.05.P9) A skilled youth capable of assuming national and international leadership

-- 2.05.P10) Y outh who stands against social injustice

-- 2.05.P11) ACTIONS

-- 2.05.P12) Flourishing Youth

-- 2.05.P13) Protecting the right of young people to secure suitable employment by the State.

-- 2.05.P14) Establishing a database to collect information on unemployed youth, setting up a

-- 2.05.P15) b bank for placements, and managing the process through an online platform,

-- 2.05.P16) reduce unemployment systematically.

-- 2.05.P17) Review the current competitive examination system for government employments

-- 2.05.P18) d update the selection process.

-- 2.05.P19) Providing vocational and technical education for youth who have passed A/L

-- 2.05.P20) aminations but could not gain admission to state universities.

-- 2.05.P21) Facilitating financial support for entrepreneurial development through proposed

-- 2.05.P22) velopment Banks.

-- 2.05.P23) Facilitating unemployed youth with special skills by providing initial capital to

-- 2.05.P24) velop entrepreneurship and find suitable markets.

-- 2.05.P25) Using We for the Renaissance (V4R) digital platform to facilitate the

-- 2.05.P26) ansformation of new ideas and concepts into marketable products, encouraging

-- 2.05.P27) ung innovators.

-- 2.05.P28) Enabling young people to acquire the necessary technical skills and resources to

-- 2.05.P29) rticipate in the global online job market

-- 2.05.P30) Removing barriers for young freelancers who are already earning foreign

-- 2.05.P31) change through online platforms.

-- 2.05.P32) Providing guidance and support for young people coming from overseas to

-- 2.05.P33) gage in various investment projects of their interest

-- 2.05.P34) ospects for Future (Education, Science, and Technology,

-- 2.05.P35) d Innovation)

-- 2.05.P36) Revising and upgrading outdated industrial, technical, and advanced technological

-- 2.05.P37) urses, progressing them to degree and postgraduate levels.

-- 2.05.P38) Allowing young people to present proposals for new educational and

-- 2.05.P39) velopmental projects through the “We for the Renaissance - V4R Digital

-- 2.05.P40) atform” directly to the government.

-- 2.05.P41) Conducting ITES program, the theme of IT English and Soft Skills for Y outh in

-- 2.05.P42) e afternoons throughout the island, with the aim of developing technical and

-- 2.05.P43) nguage literacy.

-- 2.05.P44) Establishing Multi-Model Centers (MMC) at the local level to provide specialized

-- 2.05.P45) ograms and advisory services for youth and adults.

-- 2.05.P46) Creating youth exchange programs to foster understanding among different

-- 2.05.P47) hnicities and religions.

-- 2.05.P48) Empathetic Youth (Art, Culture and Leisure):

-- 2.05.P49) Developing a streamlined system to evaluate artistic and cultural skills of youth

-- 2.05.P50) om school to national levels.

-- 2.05.P51) Providing financial support for the production and promotion of creative work

-- 2.05.P52) young creators.

-- 2.05.P53) Organizing an annual awards ceremony to recognize and encourage young

-- 2.05.P54) eators.

-- 2.05.P55) Healthy Youth (Physical and Mental Wellbeing, Substance Abuse,

-- 2.05.P56) x Education)

-- 2.05.P57) Educating young people from school age on addiction, and how substance abuse

-- 2.05.P58) gatively impacts the body

-- 2.05.P59) Revising and improving existing rehabilitation programs to offer medical-based

-- 2.05.P60) habilitation approach for substance abuse.

-- 2.05.P61) Establishing a 24-hour confidential counseling service and a Y outh App and

-- 2.05.P62) tline number to prevent suicide and mental health issues.

-- 2.05.P63) Youth Connected to the World (Cyber Space, Information

-- 2.05.P64) chnology)

-- 2.05.P65) Ensuring data freedom and data privacy.

-- 2.05.P66) Providing free internet access to all State universities, technical colleges, schools,

-- 2.05.P67) d libraries.

-- 2.05.P68) Introducing e-library systems in all local libraries and connect them to global

-- 2.05.P69) library networks.

-- 2.05.P70) Encouraging and supporting young people to develop software and mobile

-- 2.05.P71) plications that are important for education, economy, and daily life.

-- 2.05.P72) ture of the Leadership

-- 2.05.P73) Increasing youth representation in political institutions through suitable quotas.

-- 2.05.P74) Restructuring National Y outh Services Council and related institutions such as

-- 2.05.P75) tional Y outh Corpse, Y outh Clubs to develop knowledgeable, skilled young

-- 2.05.P76) aders.

-- 2.05.P77) Establishing Y outh Circles at local levels.

-- 2.05.P78) Ensuring youth representation in ministerial advisory councils.

-- 2.05.P79) Establishing a National Political Education Academy to improve political

-- 2.05.P80) adership skills

-- 2.05.P81) Addressing unresolved and unprosecuted cases related to the 2022 protests and

-- 2.05.P82) pedite legal proceedings with proper protocols.

-- 2.05.P83) Together with Nature

-- 2.05.P84) Creating a National Environmental Action Center by together with all

-- 2.05.P85) vironmental organizations and activists

-- 2.05.P86) A skilled group of volunteers to help with the restoration damaged ecosystems.

-- 2.05.P87) Establishing youth environmental committees at local government levels.

-- 2.05.P88) Collaborating with international environmental organizations for knowledge

-- 2.05.P89) d experience exchange.

-- 2.05.P90) Engaging young environmental activists in managing human-wildlife conflicts,

-- 2.05.P91) pecially elephant-human interactions.

-- 2.05.P92) fferent, but Equal (Gender Identity and Sexual Orientation)

-- 2.05.P93) Working towards eliminating harmful and stereotypical perceptions related to

-- 2.05.P94) nder identities and sexual orientations.
+- 2.05.P4) Advancement of science and modern technology, with a desire to overcome societal challenges

+- 2.05.P5) Y outh capable of providing leadership in political, social, and economic processes

+- 2.05.P6) A vibrant cultural life and independent thinking

+- 2.05.P7) A skilled youth capable of assuming national and international leadership

+- 2.05.P8) Y outh who stands against social injustice 48ACTIONS A Flourishing Youth

+- 2.05.P9) Protecting the right of young people to secure suitable employment by the State.

+- 2.05.P10) Establishing a database to collect information on unemployed youth, setting up a job bank for placements, and managing the process through an online platform, to reduce unemployment systematically.

+- 2.05.P11) Review the current competitive examination system for government employments and update the selection process.

+- 2.05.P12) Providing vocational and technical education for youth who have passed A/L examinations but could not gain admission to state universities.

+- 2.05.P13) Facilitating financial support for entrepreneurial development through proposed Development Banks.

+- 2.05.P14) Facilitating unemployed youth with special skills by providing initial capital to develop entrepreneurship and find suitable markets.

+- 2.05.P15) Using We for the Renaissance (V4R) digital platform to facilitate the transformation of new ideas and concepts into marketable products, encouraging young innovators.

+- 2.05.P16) Enabling young people to acquire the necessary technical skills and resources to participate in the global online job market

+- 2.05.P17) Removing barriers for young freelancers who are already earning foreign exchange through online platforms.

+- 2.05.P18) Providing guidance and support for young people coming from overseas to engage in various investment projects of their interest Prospects for Future (Education, Science, and Technology, and Innovation)

+- 2.05.P19) Revising and upgrading outdated industrial, technical, and advanced technological courses, progressing them to degree and postgraduate levels.

+- 2.05.P20) Allowing young people to present proposals for new educational and developmental projects through the “We for the Renaissance - V4R Digital platform” directly to the government.

+- 2.05.P21) Conducting ITES program, the theme of IT English and Soft Skills for Y outh in the afternoons throughout the island, with the aim of developing technical and language literacy.

+- 2.05.P22) Establishing Multi-Model Centers (MMC) at the local level to provide specialized programs and advisory services for youth and adults.

+- 2.05.P23) Creating youth exchange programs to foster understanding among different ethnicities and religions.
+49Empathetic Youth (Art, Culture and Leisure):

+- 2.05.P24) Developing a streamlined system to evaluate artistic and cultural skills of youth from school to national levels.

+- 2.05.P25) Providing financial support for the production and promotion of creative work by young creators.

+- 2.05.P26) Organizing an annual awards ceremony to recognize and encourage young creators.
+A Healthy Youth (Physical and Mental Wellbeing, Substance Abuse, Sex Education)

+- 2.05.P27) Educating young people from school age on addiction, and how substance abuse negatively impacts the body

+- 2.05.P28) Revising and improving existing rehabilitation programs to offer medical-based rehabilitation approach for substance abuse.

+- 2.05.P29) Establishing a 24-hour confidential counseling service and a Y outh App and hotline number to prevent suicide and mental health issues.
+A Youth Connected to the World (Cyber Space, Information Technology)

+- 2.05.P30) Ensuring data freedom and data privacy.

+- 2.05.P31) Providing free internet access to all State universities, technical colleges, schools, and libraries.

+- 2.05.P32) Introducing e-library systems in all local libraries and connect them to global e-library networks.

+- 2.05.P33) Encouraging and supporting young people to develop software and mobile applications that are important for education, economy, and daily life.
+Future of the Leadership

+- 2.05.P34) Increasing youth representation in political institutions through suitable quotas.

+- 2.05.P35) Restructuring National Y outh Services Council and related institutions such as National Y outh Corpse, Y outh Clubs to develop knowledgeable, skilled young leaders.

+- 2.05.P36) Establishing Y outh Circles at local levels.

+- 2.05.P37) Ensuring youth representation in ministerial advisory councils.

+- 2.05.P38) Establishing a National Political Education Academy to improve political leadership skills

+- 2.05.P39) Addressing unresolved and unprosecuted cases related to the 2022 protests and expedite legal proceedings with proper protocols.
+50Together with Nature

+- 2.05.P40) Creating a National Environmental Action Center by together with all environmental organizations and activists

+- 2.05.P41) A skilled group of volunteers to help with the restoration damaged ecosystems.

+- 2.05.P42) Establishing youth environmental committees at local government levels.

+- 2.05.P43) Collaborating with international environmental organizations for knowledge and experience exchange.

+- 2.05.P44) Engaging young environmental activists in managing human-wildlife conflicts, especially elephant-human interactions.
+Different, but Equal (Gender Identity and Sexual Orientation)

+- 2.05.P45) Working towards eliminating harmful and stereotypical perceptions related to gender identities and sexual orientations.

 #### Activities